-B. OUTCOME-BASED ETHICS
+B. OUTCOME-BASED ETHICS: UTILITARIANISM

-Utilitarianism is a philosophical theory first developed by Jeremy Bentham and advanced by John Stuart Mill.
-It focuses on the consequences of an action, not on the nature of the action itself or on any set of preestablished moral values or religious beliefs.
-An action is morally correct, or "right," when, among the people it affects, it produces the greatest amount of good for the greatest number.
-Applying the utilitarian theory thus requires (1) a determination of which individuals will be affected by the action in question; (2) a cost-benefit analysis-an assessment of the negative and positive effects of alternative actions on these individuals; and (3) a choice among alternative actions that will produce maximum societal utility (the greatest positive benefits for the greatest number of individuals).
+Utilitarianism focuses on the consequences of an action, not its nature or a set of moral values or religious beliefs.
+An action is morally correct, or "right," when it produces the greatest amount of good for the greatest number of individuals.
+Applying this theory requires-

+- A determination of who will be affected. - A cost-benefit analysis-an assessment of the negative and positive effects on those affected. - A choice among alternatives that will produce the maximum societal utility (the greatest positive benefits for the greatest number of individuals).